imtharun/apartment-management-system-dbms/README.md

           npm install

-- Install MySql workbench if you don't have one, and then import the database.sql file in workbench.
+- Install MySql workbench if you don't have one, and then import the export.sql file under database folder in workbench.

 - Then in server folder create a file "config_sql.js" add localhost name, database name, username and password of your sql workbench and export it.